 In the Asheville real estate market, most real estate listing contracts are “Exclusive Right to Sell Listing Agreements.”
 This means only one agent will act as the listing agent.
 But this same agreement gives the listing agent permission to cooperate with other Realtors, so there’s a very good likelihood that another real estate agent will represent the buyer.
 So actually, in most cases two Realtors will be selling your house.

 Right now, there are nearly 2000 Realtors in the Asheville area (as members of Land of the Sky Association of Realtors).
-And many Realtors from other boards (such as the McDowell Board of Realtors, Haywood County Board of Realtors, and Hendersonville Board of Realtors) represent buyers in the Asheville market.
+And many Realtors from other boards (such as the Haywood County Board of Realtors and Hendersonville Board of Realtors) represent buyers in the Asheville market.
 In times of lower inventory, buyers expand their search area, and we’ve had numerous agents from other boards represent the buyer on our listings.

 What’s the Next Step to Put my House on the Market?